 An Eye Drop Solution for Blurry Vision

 More than 826 million people around the world suffer from blurry near vision—also known as presbyopia.
-While glasses and contact lenses might help clear the blurry vision, they’re not always the most comfortable or best-looking solutions.
+While glasses and contact lenses might help clear blurry vision, they’re not always the most comfortable or best-looking solutions.
 There are alternative solutions like the newly FDA-approved Vuity eye drops.
 Keep reading to learn what Vuity is, how Vuity eye drops can help your presbyopia symptoms, and how your eye doctor can help you decide if you’re a good candidate for them.

 What is presbyopia?